daoxinli/daoxinli.github.io/index.md

 <p style='text-align: justify;'>
 Hello!
 My name is Daoxin Li (李道昕 [lì tɑ̂ʊ̯ ɕín]).
-I am an Assistant Professor in the <a href="https://linguistics.unc.edu/">Department of Linguistics</a> at the <a href="https://www.unc.edu/">University of North Carolina at Chapel Hill</a>.
+I am an Assistant Professor in the <a href="https://linguistics.unc.edu/">Department of Linguistics</a> at the <a href="https://www.unc.edu/">University of North Carolina at Chapel Hill</a>, where I direct the <a href="https://tarheels.live/llclab/">Language Learning & Computation Lab</a>.
 </p>

 <p style='text-align: justify;'>